ksfraser/PersonalRecordsOrganizer/IMPLEMENTATION_SUMMARY.md

    - Handles all database operations
    - Creates and manages custom tables for different data sections
    - Provides secure data access methods
+   - Uses modular table classes, each implementing a common `TableInterface`.
+   - All table classes are registered in a central `TableFactory` for automatic creation and population.
+   - All user data tables include both `suitecrm_guid` and `wp_record_id` fields for cross-platform sync.

 2. **Security Layer** (`EPM_Security`)
    - Implements data encryption for sensitive information